-Audio Alumni, Saffire Rose Fletcher, has been very busy since graduating from JMC.
+Audio Alumni, Saffire Rose Fletcher, has been very busy since leaving JMC.
 After a JMC lecturer caught a glimpse of her talent, she has since been making music and sharing it all around Australia.
-On the back of her new EP, ’11:11’, we were able to have a chat with Saffire and discussed her new music, music video and how her audio degree has helped her musical career so far.
+On the back of her new EP, ’11:11’, we were able to have a chat with Saffire and discussed her new music, music video and how her audio studies has helped her musical career so far.

 "Trust the process.
 Don't disregard anyone's advice.
 It serves a higher purpose that you'll learn to make sense of later on down the track."